Multi-Frequency Oscillation Estimates Arising in Pointwise Ergodic Theory: Introduction

-The purpose of this paper is to undertake a more detailed analysis of the oscillatory nature of the $\{ \Xi_k \}$ at the $L^2(\mathbb{R})$-level, and then to apply this analysis to address a problem in pointwise ergodic theory.
+in $L^p(\mathbb{R})$.
 While the multi-frequency nature of the $\{ \Xi_k \}$ preclude a direct comparison with the martingale formulations, which gives a privileged role to the $0$-frequency (expectation), the projection structure of the $\{ \Xi_k \}$, namely

-acts as a substitute.
-Our main result is as follows.
+acts as a substitute; and similarly for the $\Phi_k$.
+We summarize our main analytic results.

-\begin{theorem} There exists an absolute constant, $0 < C < \infty$, so that the following estimates holds:
+\begin{theorem} There exists an absolute constant, $0 < C < \infty$, so that the following estimates holds: for each $r > 2$,